martinmugnier/martinmugnier.github.io/_pages/about.md

 ## News

 *Upcoming events:*
-- July 14-16, 2022: Poster Session, Bristol Econometric Study Group, Bristol, UK.
+- July 14-16, 2022: I will give a talk at the 2022 Bristol Econometric Study Group, Bristol, UK.
 - August 22-26, 2022: I will give a talk at the 2022 EEA-ESEM Conference, Milan, Italy.

 *Older events*